CarLingo/carlingo.github.io/_posts/2015-06-19-painless-devops-for-busy-teams.markdown

 ---
 #Or How I Learned to Stop Worrying and Love AWS Opsworks

-###Plan For Success and Failure
+###Plan for Success and Failure
 When we started work on CarLingo our operational goals were to plan for success and failure from the start.
-Planning for success meant ensuring the product will be easy to scale and failure planning meant that we had to have monitoring and backup/recovery capabilities that enabled us to move fast and break things.
+Planning for success meant ensuring the product will be easy to scale.
+Failure planning meant that we had monitoring and backup/recovery capabilities that enabled us to move fast and break things.

 Basically, we wanted our production and staging environments to be "big boy" software from day one, which meant;